lsst/dp1_lsst_io/docs/tutorials/portal/portal-103-2.rst

-**Note.** For a demonstration of how to convert fluxes to magnitudes after a query is executed, see the `tutorial on how to use the results table data <https://dp0-2.lsst.io/tutorials-examples/portal-howto-table.html>`_.
+**Note.** For a demonstration of how to convert fluxes to magnitudes after a query is executed, see the `tutorial on how to use the results table data.